CraigWData/SQLDataCleaningProject/README.md

 **Files**

-data_cleaning_script.sql: SQL script containing the code used for cleaning the Nashville housing dataset.
+Data Cleaning Code.sql: SQL script containing the code used for cleaning the Nashville housing dataset.
 Nashville Housing Data for Data Cleaning.xlsx: Data used prior to cleaning.